rcpao-smartm-com/cxl-raw-enabler/README.md

 el9-kernel.sh installs kernel 6.1 (long term) or kernel 6.9 (main line) in elrepo9 RPM systems such as RedHat9, AlmaLinux9, RockyLinux9, etc.
 elrepo9 build with CONFIG_CXL_MEM_RAW_COMMANDS=n.

+This script does not get the source code of the el9 kernel to be able to enable CONFIG_CXL_MEM_RAW_COMMANDS.

 ## Ignore